openregister/specification/content/data-model/linkability.md

 The mechanism for linking two elements is the [CURIE datatype](/datatypes/curie/).
 It allows linking between registers defined in the same [catalogue](/glossary/catalogue/).

-The catalogue serves as the lookup table of prefix mappings so given a CURIE prefix, the catalogue should return its base URL such that the user could perform [the expansion to a URL](/datatypes/curie#expansion-to-url).
+The catalogue serves as the lookup table for prefix mappings.
+Given a CURIE prefix, the catalogue should return its base URL such that the user could perform [the expansion to a URL](/datatypes/curie#expansion-to-url).